Exhibition Past

 TICKETS

-Tickets can be obtained through a donation to the Colnaghi Foundation.
-Drinks and light refreshments will be provided.
-Online attendees will be emailed a watch link, ahead of the conference.
+Tickets were obtained through a donation to the Colnaghi Foundation.
+Drinks and light refreshments were provided.
+Online attendees were emailed a watch link, ahead of the conference.

-To request a timeline of talks, tickets, or for more information: shortcourse@colnaghifoundation.org
+To request a timeline of talks, tickets, or for more information, please email: shortcourse@colnaghifoundation.org

 DAY 1 (4th NOVEMBER)